-Strong sales and cash flow For the past five years, we have achieved 5% compound annual sales growth and, in 2015, generated \$590 million of cash flow from operations.
-Our focus on people, growth and performance has led to strong long-term results for the past decade that include a compound annual growth rate of 5% in sales and earnings per share that has doubled since 2005.
+Strong sales and cash flow For the past five years, we have averaged 6% sales growth in constant currency and, in 2016, generated a record \$658 million of cash flow from operations.
+Our focus on growth, performance and people has led to strong long-term results for the past decade during which we grew sales 62% and more than doubled adjusted earnings per share.
 Increased stockholder return McCormick's 10-year total annual stockholder return has increased at a double-digit rate, out-pacing the S&P 500 Stock Index.
-In fact, total annual shareholder return has risen at a double-digit pace for the past 1, 5, 10 and 20 year periods.
-In 2015, we returned \$351 million of cash to our stockholders through dividends and share repurchases.
-We also used our cash to complete three acquisitions during the year.
-Growth on a global scale We operate from more than 50 locations in 26 countries to achieve long-term growth in developed markets, and increase our presence in emerging markets, like China, Latin America and Eastern Europe.
-In 2015, 17% of McCormick's sales were in emerging markets, up from 9% in 2010.
-Globally, consumers purchase our brands in more than 140 countries and territories, and we sell to 9 of the top 10 food and beverage companies and each of the top 10 foodservice restaurant chains.
-30 years of uninterrupted dividend increases We have paid dividends every year since 1925 and have increased our dividend in each of the past 30 years, placing McCormick among the S&P 500's Dividend Aristocrats.
-In 2015, our dividend paid reached \$1.60 per share as compared to 64 cents per share ten years ago.
-During the past five years, our dividends per share have risen at a compound annual rate of 9%.
+In fact, total annual shareholder return has risen at a double-digit pace for the past 5, 10 and 20 year periods.
+In 2016, we returned \$461 million of cash to our stockholders through dividends and share repurchases.
+We also used our cash during the year to acquire Gourmet Garden.
+Growth on a global scale We have operations in 27 countries to achieve long-term growth in developed markets, and increase our presence in emerging markets, including China, Eastern Europe and Latin America.
+In 2016, 17% of McCormick's sales were in emerging markets, up from 10% five years ago.
+Globally, consumers purchase our brands in approximately 150 countries and territories, and we sell to 9 of the top 10 food and beverage companies and 9 of the top 10 foodservice restaurant chains.
+31 years of uninterrupted dividend increases We have paid dividends every year since 1925 and have increased our dividend in each of the past 31 years, placing McCormick among the S&P 500's Dividend Aristocrats.
+In 2016, our dividend paid reached \$1.72 per share and the quarterly dividend was more than double the amount paid in 2007.
+During the past five years, we have increased our quarterly dividend per share at a compound annual rate of 9%.